snehring/lustre_bulk_migrate/README.md

 ```
 would be faster and do a better job.
 Looks like Unix wins again.

-This does have a nice side effect of finding corrupted filenames from client crashes and such.
+This utility does have a nice side effect of finding corrupted filenames from client crashes and such, though.